Illumina/Isaac3/src/markdown/manual.md

 In addition to gaps found automatically, known indels can be supplied as a VCF file with --known-indels command line option.
 If multiple equivalent realignments are possible, the ones that contain known indels get preference.

+## Duplicates marking

+iSAAC duplicates marking is possible only for paired data.
+During the alignment, individual segments of each pair are binned.
+When each bin is processed, the alignment records are sorted by the criteria that would collocate the two duplicate templates.
+The best quality alignments sort to the top of each group.
+Depending on the command line arguments, all but top alignments are either marked duplicate or removed from the subsequent processing.

 # Bam files

 iSAAC produces a separate bam file for each project/sample.